 We were given tickets to hook up with a local guide at the site, and the roundtrip bus ride was included with our Egyptair ticket.
 No photos are allowed inside the temples, which look as if they've been there forever.
 Hard to believe they were moved block by block when the dam was built.
 You don't want to miss the bus for your flight back to Cairo, so keep an eye on the clock as you marvel at one of the world's most impressive sights.
 Video here.

 Upon arriving at Le Meridien, we had a free night for dinner in Cairo.
 The Heliopolis neighborhood is home to many embassies as well as middle/upper class Egyptians.
 The hotel called a taxi, which waited as we enjoyed tasty pizza on the roof of a popular family restaurant called Bistro, mingling outside the tourist zone with Egyptians enjoying a night out.
+Day 8 - Giza Having a well-connected guide and driver can make a big difference in your visit to the pyramids.
+We drove around to the uncrowded far side where Bedouins and their camels were waiting.
+Watch the video here.

 Camel and pyramids.
 Perfect.